Jack12816/greppy/docs/guide/31_auth.md

 ### Define own handlers

 The definition of own authentication handlers is very easy, too.
-Specialised authentication must inherit the base handler and overwrite the ``middleware(req, res, callback)`` and can overwrite the ``post(isAuthenticated, callback)`` methods.
+Specialized authentication must inherit the base handler and overwrite the ``middleware(req, res, callback)`` and can overwrite the ``post(isAuthenticated, callback)`` methods.
 Everything else is up to you.